 The picture of the black Pugs below is found on on the front of Mrs. Leslie Williams’ book A Manual of Toy Dogs that was published in 1910.

-The below Pug is a stuffed exemplar seen on a postcard from the British Museum.
-It was owned by Miss G. Bellamy when alive, and stuffed it was owned by the British Museum.
+The below Pug is a stuffed specimen seen on a postcard from the British Museum.
+It was owned by Miss G. Bellamy when alive, and when stuffed it was owned by the British Museum.
 Regrettably it was stolen on its way to an exhibition.
 Note that it is said to be blue.